MarkZH/vintagebackup/README.md

                         Recover a file from the backup.
 The user will be able to pick which version of the file to recover by choosing from dates where the backup has a new copy the file due to the file being modified.
-This option requires the -u option to specify which backup location to search.
+This option requires the -b option to specify which backup location to search.
   --debug               Log information on all action of a backup.
   -l LOG, --log LOG     Where to log the activity of this program.
 A file of the same